Bicarbonate: Physiological role

 With carbonic acid as the central intermediate species, bicarbonate – in conjunction with water, hydrogen ions, and carbon dioxide – forms this buffering system, which is maintained at the volatile equilibrium required to provide prompt resistance to pH changes in both the acidic and basic directions.
 This is especially important for protecting tissues of the central nervous system, where pH changes too far outside of the normal range in either direction could prove disastrous (see acidosis or alkalosis).
 Recently it has been also demonstrated that cellular bicarbonate metabolism can be regulated by mTORC1 signaling.

 Additionally, bicarbonate plays a key role in the digestive system.
 It raises the internal pH of the stomach, after highly acidic digestive juices have finished in their digestion of food.
 Bicarbonate also acts to regulate pH in the small intestine.
 It is released from the pancreas in response to the hormone secretin to neutralize the acidic chyme entering the duodenum from the stomach.

 Bicarbonate in the environment

 Bicarbonate is the dominant form of dissolved inorganic carbon in sea water, and in most fresh waters.
 As such it is an important sink in the carbon cycle.

+Some plants like Chara utilize carbonate and produce calcium carbonate (CaCO3) as a result of biological metabolism.

 In freshwater ecology, strong photosynthetic activity by freshwater plants in daylight releases gaseous oxygen into the water and at the same time produces bicarbonate ions.
 These shift the pH upward until in certain circumstances the degree of alkalinity can become toxic to some organisms or can make other chemical constituents such as ammonia toxic.
 In darkness, when no photosynthesis occurs, respiration processes release carbon dioxide, and no new bicarbonate ions are produced, resulting in a rapid fall in pH.

 The flow of bicarbonate ions from rocks weathered by the carbonic acid in rainwater is an important part of the carbon cycle.